Utkarsh1308/Utkarsh1308.github.io/_posts/2019-06-14-Coding-Phase-1.md

 ## Preparing for the Journey Ahead

+## xmldiff - The ultimate python library for xml diffs

 After deciding these libraries the first half of my Phase-1 comes to an end.
 Now that I've got the libraries to work with, Time to get some work done on the coala side.